Posted By: Kaplan Schweser

 There’s a difference between learning the material and learning how to take the exam.
 Be sure you practice taking the exam in realistic simulated exam conditions in the last four weeks of studying.
 CFA Institute will give you one mock exam, and you can purchase others with exam prep providers like Schweser.
 You can also do a 6-hour live mock exam offered through CFA societies in over 120 locations worldwide or online.
 The society mock exams include a multimedia tutorial that will take you through each question and help you understand where the answer comes from, the calculations required, and what terms they are testing you on.
 This will help to fill in your knowledge gaps and give you an idea of how you should pace yourself during the actual exam.

-Following these tips will ensure you are as prepared as possible for the CFA Level I exam.
-Now that you know the best way to study, learn how to prepare an effective CFA study plan and pass the CFA Level I exam.
+Following these tips will ensure you are as prepared as possible for Level I of the CFA Program exam.
+Now that you know the best way to study, learn how to prepare an effective CFA Program study plan and pass the CFA Level I exam.

-Looking for more guidance on how to prepare for the CFA® Level I exam?
-Enroll in one of our CFA Level I Premium or PremiumPlus study packages to receive expert instruction, CFA study materials, and more.
-Give yourself the best chance to prepare, practice, and perform on the CFA exam.
+Looking for more guidance on how to prepare for Level I of the CFA® Program exam?
+Enroll in one of our CFA Level I Premium or PremiumPlus study packages to receive expert instruction, CFA Program study materials, and more.
+Give yourself the best chance to prepare, practice, and perform on the CFA Program exam.

 Have your voice heard as a published guest writer in our blog.